 - The maximum penalty for a dog attack is $2,500.

 Preventing dog bites

 Dogs bite for many reasons.
 The most common reasons are fear, pain or confusion when mixing with people and other dogs.
-Ignoring signs of aggression can result in serious injury to you, a member of your family or others.
+Ignoring signs of aggression can result in serious injury to you, another person or another animal.
 You can discourage biting by:

-- Desexing your dog.
+- De-sexing your dog.
 Research shows that, on average an entire dog is more aggressive.
-Note that desexing dog will be mandatory (with exemptions) from 1 July 2018.
+Note that de-sexing dogs is mandatory (with exemptions) from 1 July 2018

 - Asking your vet for advice if your dog shows any signs of aggression towards people.